BinaryTiger/dnd-cli/README.md

 -v -> verbose.
 Doesnt show much more as of right now -V -> show program version
---overwrite -> overwrite the file if it already exist (default = false) --random -> build a random object (Only working for city right now).
+--overwrite -> overwrite the file if it already exist (default = false) --random [number] -> build a random object (Only working for city right now).
 You can add how many random cities you want by specifiying a number after the flag
 ```

 ##Short Term Functionality Road Map